jmmv-forestry/website/_posts/2015-09-21-your-english-is-pretty-good-they-said.md

 ## 2008: The move to the U.S.

 In the Summer of 2008, I moved to New York City for my Google internship.
 Oh my.
 Based on all the above, I assumed my English was decent, but as soon as I landed, I could not communicate.
 There were various accents I had not yet experienced and tons of unfamiliar words to be heard.
-As you might have noticed from the above, my skills were mostly around technical work &mdash;with its very limited vocabulary!&mdash;and then I had to _live_ with English on a day to day basis.
+As you might have noticed from the above, my skills were mostly around technical work ---with its very limited vocabulary!---and then I had to _live_ with English on a day to day basis.

 That was a shocking difference.
 Going to the supermarket was frustrating.
 Going to the pharmacy was frustrating.
 Going to well, anywhere was frustrating.
 Keep in mind that smartphones were still a shiny new thing in 2008 and I did not own one, so "just looking things up on Google Translate" was not something you could easily do.
 Oh, and speaking of phones, handling a phone call was something of another-world experience.